 La Bellevilloise

 Two words: Jazz Brunch.
 The venue: a multipurpose cultural center founded in the mid 19th-century that moonlights as just about everything including a restaurant and concert venue.
-The look: kooky as all heck.
-There are mismatching chairs, gym-style hardwood floors, a massive skylight that tricks you into thinking you’re eating outside, and somehow it’s all cohesive and homey.
+The look: kooky and kinda punk… There are mismatching chairs, gym-style hardwood floors, a massive skylight that tricks you into thinking you’re eating outside, and somehow it’s all cohesive and homey.
 The offerings: a buffet of crêpes, pancakes, pastries, fruit, fruit tarts, chocolate mousse, cheese, eggs, bacon, chicken, quiche, French fries, you get the never-ending point.
 The price: 30€ a pop for breakfast and a show.
 The jazz: jazzy.
 Worth: it.

 ADDRESS: 19–21 Rue Boyer (20th arr.)